 As the world becomes greener and focuses on renewable energy, you might have heard the term “solar power.”
-You might even have seen some solar panels being installed near you.
+You might even have seen some solar panels being installed on apartments and other buildings near you.
 But as a multifamily property owner or manager, how do solar panels affect you?

 Solar panels are an exciting example of proptech, or property technology.
 While you might be familiar with some indoor examples of proptech — like smart locks or thermostats — outdoor proptech like solar panels also has the potential to contribute to a positive living experience for your residents.